SarahBeecroft/intermediateHPC/_episodes/12-singularity-intro.md

 > > ```
 > > {: .bash}
 > >
-> > This pull process will take at least one hour.
+> > This pull process will take at least 10-20 minutes.
 Meanwhile, you'll be able to keep on going with this episode in your main terminal window.
 > >
 > {: .solution}
 {: .challenge}